 Digimon also has a rather brutal civil war going on.
 Pick a season, any season, and no matter how you felt about it someone out there will tell you how wrong you are.
 And Goddramon help you if you so much as mentionFrontier.

 Within Pokémon itself, fans of 5th generation starters Snivy and Oshawott seem to have a rather heated rivalry.
 The fans of Tepig, such as they are, seem to be staying the heck out of it.
-Not to mention the old school fans' rivalry with anyone who still likes it past a certain generation, often Johto or even Kanto.
+Not to mention the old school fans' rivalry with anyone who likes games from later generations, with "later" being defined as anything after Gen. II or even Gen. I in some cases.

-Sometimes it has been the whole rest of the Anime fandom against Pokemon due to feelings that Americans got a wrong impression of anime from it or that they didn't realize there was other, and better in their view, anime out there.
+Sometimes it has been the whole rest of the Anime fandom against Pokemon due to feelings that Americans got a wrong impression of anime from it (especially with the 4Kids dub) or that they didn't realize there was other, and better in their view, anime out there.

 Also within Fullmetal Alchemist fandom between fans of the manga and its direct anime adaptation Fullmetal Alchemist: Brotherhood, and the loose 2003 adaptation.
 It's mostly died off now that the manga is over, though you can still find fights about it sometimes on Tumblr and other places where flamewar-loving fanboys and fangirls gather.